 Usually, this type of mange shows close to no symptoms in your dog.
 However, if your puppy has a weakened immune system or experiences immune irregularities, Puppy Mange may trigger hair loss or other dermatologic problems.
 In order for your puppy to strengthen his immune system and be able to face the big new world head-on, it’s important that you not only vaccinate against the common diseases, deworm, feed a good puppy food and socialise your puppy too.

-As much as there are creepy-crawlies around most corners, you should raise a dog who is confident wherever
+As much as there are creepy-crawlies around most corners, you should raise a dog who is confident wherever he goes.

 10 Tips to Socialise

 How do you know your pup has mites?

 Although these mites cannot be inherited and are not present on the foetus while the foetus is developing from an embryo in the uterus, the mother of your pup has Demodex mites in her skin as part of the normal skin flora and they will move onto the puppies’ skin immediately after birth.

 It’s important to realise that these mites will always be present to some degree on your pup as they are a normal part of the skin flora in healthy pups if they have the right kind of immunity factors to keep them suppressed.
 This refers to the fact that it either affects a specific area, or it is found all over your puppy’s body.

 Luckily, Demodectic mange is mostly a once-off problem, which means that most dogs won’t suffer from an uncontrolled Demodex infection once they have recovered.
 This is similar to how humans build up immunity against chickenpox once they’ve had it, dogs work up a defense immunity to Demodectic mange.

 Unfortunately, because of genetic programming, some dogs don’t produce those specific immune factors that tackle these mites.
 When this is the case, the chances are higher that your dog can experience a more severe and unresponsive case of Demodectic mange.

 What are some of the symptoms of Demodectic mange?